tpwres/teczki-polskiego-wrestlingu/content/w/slate.md

 career_aliases = ["Sundance Slate"]
 +++

-Sundance Slate, also known as simply "Slate", was a polish backyard wrestler best known for his time in [Polish Xtreme Wrestling](@/o/pxw.md).
+Sundance Slate, also simply known as "Slate", was a Polish backyard wrestler best known for his time in [Polish Xtreme Wrestling](@/o/pxw.md).

 ## Basic info